nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 Your contacts get automatically saved to the file system after each successful command execution.
 There is no need to save manually.

+---

+## Known limitations

+1. **Long contact details are not in the product's scope.** e.g. names/phone numbers/emails/notes/tags/alternate contacts with hundreds of characters.
+Such long text is likely to get shortened with ellipses (`...`) or cut off by the app's window.
+You may try to remedy this by resizing the app's window to be wider.

+1. **Multiple monitors are not in the product's scope.**
+When using multiple monitors, if you move the app's window to a secondary monitor, then later switch to using just the primary monitor, the GUI will reopen off-screen.
+You can remedy this by deleting the `settings.json` file created by the app before running the app again.